monty5811/apostello/docs/faq.rst

 -------------------------------------

 Create a new Slack incoming `webhook <https://my.slack.com/services/new/incoming-webhook/>`_.
-Then open the Site Configuration page (``Tools --> Site Configuration``) and paste the hook URL you were given by Slack.
+Then open the Site Configuration page (``Menu --> Site Configuration``) and paste the hook URL you were given by Slack.
 Click save and all your incoming messages should show up in the Slack channel you picked when creating the webhook.

 How do I prepopulate the send SMS form?